counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 ## Interpreters

 Interpreters read outcomes in order to produce an effect.
-The interpreter must be compatible with the outcome type of the application as defined in the[app definition](./app-definition.md).
+The interpreter must be compatible with the outcome type of the application as defined in the [app definition](./app-definition.md).

 Two interpreters are currently defined, although more can be added independently by add